Cerebrum-Tech/open-webui/README.md

 [![](https://img.shields.io/static/v1?label=Sponsor&message=%E2%9D%A4&logo=GitHub&color=%23fe8e86)](https://github.com/sponsors/tjbck)

 Cerebrum LLM UI is an extensible, feature-rich, and user-friendly self-hosted WebUI designed to operate entirely offline.
 It supports various LLM runners, including Ollama and OpenAI-compatible APIs.
 For more information, be sure to check out our [Cerebrum LLM UI Documentation](https://docs.openwebui.com/).
-Open WebUI is an [extensible](https://github.com/open-webui/pipelines), feature-rich, and user-friendly self-hosted WebUI designed to operate entirely offline.
+Cerebrum LLM UI is an [extensible](https://github.com/open-webui/pipelines), feature-rich, and user-friendly self-hosted WebUI designed to operate entirely offline.
 It supports various LLM runners, including Ollama and OpenAI-compatible APIs.
-For more information, be sure to check out our [Open WebUI Documentation](https://docs.openwebui.com/).
+For more information, be sure to check out our [Cerebrum LLM UI Documentation](https://docs.openwebui.com/).

 ![Cerebrum LLM UI Demo](./demo.gif)

-## Key Features of Open WebUI ⭐
+## Key Features of Cerebrum LLM UI ⭐

 - 🚀 **Effortless Setup**: Install seamlessly using Docker or Kubernetes (kubectl, kustomize or helm) for a hassle-free experience with support for both `:ollama` and `:cuda` tagged images.

 - 🤝 **Ollama/OpenAI API Integration**: Effortlessly integrate OpenAI-compatible APIs for versatile conversations alongside Ollama models.
 Customize the OpenAI API URL to link with **LMStudio, GroqCloud, Mistral, OpenRouter, and more**.

-- 🧩 **Pipelines, Open WebUI Plugin Support**: Seamlessly integrate custom logic and Python libraries into Open WebUI using [Pipelines Plugin Framework](https://github.com/open-webui/pipelines).
+- 🧩 **Pipelines, Cerebrum LLM UI Plugin Support**: Seamlessly integrate custom logic and Python libraries into Cerebrum LLM UI using [Pipelines Plugin Framework](https://github.com/open-webui/pipelines).
 Launch your Pipelines instance, set the OpenAI URL to the Pipelines URL, and explore endless possibilities.
 [Examples](https://github.com/open-webui/pipelines/tree/main/examples) include **Function Calling**, User **Rate Limiting** to control access, **Usage Monitoring** with tools like Langfuse, **Live Translation with LibreTranslate** for multilingual support, **Toxic Message Filtering** and much more.

 - 📱 **Responsive Design**: Enjoy a seamless experience across Desktop PC, Laptop, and Mobile devices.